 Guardianship of children

-There’s no doubt that an untimely passing of a parent can have a profound effect on their children.
+There’s no doubt that the untimely passing of a parent can have a profound effect on their children.
 In situations where either both parents have passed away or the other parent is not present, it can be deeply unsettling for any children involved so they must have as much stability as possible.
-By appointing guardians for your children, you are providing them with this stability at a time they need it the most.
+By appointing guardians for your children, you are providing them with this stability at a time when they need it the most.
 You can choose individuals whom you trust to raise your children and provide them with the care they deserve.

 Avoiding unintended consequences

 Failing to have a will in place can lead to unintended consequences.
 In the absence of a will, intestacy laws come into play, which in Ireland are covered by part IV of the Succession Act 1965.
 So if you have not made a will, these laws will dictate how your estate is distributed, which may not align with your wishes.
 Potentially, this could lead to conflict amongst your loved ones who may feel upset that an estranged family member is now a beneficiary of your estate.
-Writing a will helps to avoid any conflict or confusion by ensuring that your assets are shared out according to your intentions.
+Writing a will helps to avoid any conflict or confusion by ensuring that your assets are shared according to your intentions.